Steadicam: Description

 The larger Steadicams are designed to support 35mm film cameras, digital cinema cameras, and IMAX cameras.

 To film this recreated Victorian London street scene, the Steadicam operator is next to the lamp post, wearing a leather Steadicam vest.

-The Steadicam system includes a harness, known as the Steadicam vest, which the operator wears.
-This vest is connected to an iso-elastic arm, which in turn is linked to a multi-axis, ultra-low friction gimbal.
-Attached to the gimbal is the Steadicam "sled," which supports the camera at one end and counterbalancing weights—typically a monitor and batteries—at the other.
-The monitor serves as a substitute for the camera's viewfinder, which becomes unusable due to the camera's range of motion relative to the operator.
-The design ensures that the Steadicam remains upright by maintaining the bottom slightly heavier than the top, pivoting around the gimbal.
-This configuration allows the operator to control the center of gravity of the rig, regardless of its weight, through precise movements of the gimbal.
-The operator's skill lies in maintaining the desired framing and composition by delicately adjusting the gimbal's position, whether in motion or stationary.
+The operator wears a harness, the Steadicam vest, which is attached to an iso-elastic arm.
+This is connected by a multi-axis and ultra-low friction gimbal to the Steadicam "sled" which has the camera mounted at one end and counterbalancing weight (the monitor and batteries) at the other.
+The monitor substitutes for the camera's viewfinder, since the range of motion of the camera relative to the operator makes the camera's own viewfinder unusable.
+The Steadicam stays upright by simply making the bottom slightly heavier than the top, pivoting at the gimbal.
+This leaves the center of gravity of the whole rig, however heavy it may be, within control of the operator through the gimbal.
+The skill of the operator is to keep the desired framing and composition by feathering the touch on the gimbal, while the rig and operator is in motion or still.

-The combined weight of the counterbalance and camera means that the armature bears a relatively high inertial mass which is not easily moved by small body movements from the operator.
+The combined weight of the counterbalance and camera means that the armature bears a relatively high inertia mass which is not easily moved by small body movements from the operator.
 The freely pivoting armature adds additional stabilization to the photographed image, and makes the weight of the camera-sled assembly acceptable by allowing the body harness to support it.